Top Attractions in Rome, Italy

 Unlike other basilicas and churches in Rome, the San Pietro in Vincoli Basilica has quite a simply decorated and ornamented interior.

-The Basilica is open every day: from 8 am to 12:30 (midday) and from 3 pm to 7 pm.
+The Basilica is open daily: from 8 am to 12:30 (midday) and 3 pm to 7 pm.
 Entrance is free of charge.

 Enjoy the Ancient Murals at Domus Aurea